As a Graphic Designer, you’ll need an excellent Computer optimized for Graphic Design workloads for a fast and frustration-free work experience.

 Good Memory Modules that I can recommend are the Corsair Vengeance LPX Series.

 Best Computer for Graphic Design – The GPU (Graphics Card)

-Now the Graphics Card is a hardware component that is responsible for outputting anything to be displayed on any kind of display device, usually a monitor.
+Now, the Graphics Card is a hardware component that is responsible for computing visuals and displaying them on your monitor.

 If you move an image in Photoshop the GPU takes care of displaying that, draw a line, update the Viewport, scroll through pages, this is all done by the GPU.

 The image manipulations you have in Graphic Design usually don’t need the GPU to update high-resolution images multiple times a second, as is often the case in Motion Design or Animation.